Like a Dragon: Infinite Wealth: Reception

 Like a Dragon: Infinite Wealth received "generally favorable reviews" from critics for the PC and PS5 versions, while the Xbox Series X/S version received "universal acclaim", according to review aggregator website Metacritic.

 Eric Van Allen for Destructoid praised the game for the range of activities on offer, and the character-focused story, although felt that while they like much of the game, "some portions feel way more fleshed out, and others feel like they drag the median down."
 Michael Higham for GameSpot praised the game for handling heavy tones, but felt it lost focus over the course of the narrative.

-Writing for IGN, Tristan Ogilvie praised the improvements to the combat system, remarking that it "delivers a riotous level of chaos and carnage that makes its predecessor’s more modest turn-taking seem almost polite by comparison."
+Writing for IGN, Tristan Ogilvie praised the improvements to the combat system, remarking that it "delivers a riotous level of chaos and carnage that makes its predecessor's more modest turn-taking seem almost polite by comparison."

-Famitsu awarded the game a score of 40/40, making it the thirtieth game to receive a perfect score.
+Famitsu awarded the game a score of 40/40, making it the thirtieth game overall to receive a perfect score.
+This is the second game in the Like a Dragon series to receive a perfect score, after Yakuza 5.